lanlan63/lanlan63.github.io/README.md

 ## Week 4
 ### Initial System Configuration & Security Implementation
-Deploy your server and implement foundational security controls.
-Deliverables (Journal and Video):

 1. Configure SSH with key-based authentication
 2. Configure a firewall permitting SSH from one specific workstation only
 3. Manage users and implement privilege management, creating a non-root administrative